COMPANY: PROCESS AND PERFORMANCE - 2021/2

 These changes include the implementation of a hybrid teaching approach during 2020/21.
 Detailed information on all changes is available at: https://www.surrey.ac.uk/coronavirus/course-changes.
 This webpage sets out information relating to general University changes, and will also direct you to consider additional specific information relating to your chosen programme.

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 In this module, students will form companies, each with a clear identity and purpose.
-They will develop appropriate working practices that are grounded in relevant processes from the programme, indicatively: making, thinking, questioning, collaborating and sharing.
+They will develop appropriate and inclusive working practices that are grounded in relevant processes from the programme, indicatively: making, thinking, questioning, collaborating and sharing.
 They will create specific events that are focused towards life and work beyond university, or in further study.
 In so doing, they will engage a select set of specific practices appropriate to that project, but which are likely to involve mapping existing practice, identifying starting points for a company and project, devising and developing appropriate making practices, working as peer mentors and with peer-mentors, reflecting and rethinking, refining and rehearsing, selecting and focusing, performing and presenting.
 Companies may work in a range of areas, in discussion with staff and subject to resources.
 These may, indicatively, include: Performance, Events, and Workshops (e.g. offering training for companies and organisations).

 Guildford School of Acting

 MCNAMARA Anna (GSA)